Wilsonlim96/Wilsonlim96.github.io/README.md

 1. The hosting platform is Github.io.
 2. The database is hosted using arrays.
-3. The environment variable is AI_API and it is responsible for calling the api to get moves for the A.
+3. The environment variable is AI_API and it is responsible for calling the api to get moves for the AI.

 ## LIVE LINK